lizmat/raku-all-modules/LLFourn/p6-AttrX-InitArg/README.md

 `.perl`'s EVALablilty is preserved.
 However, `.gist` is modified so that it never prints out the values of `$!` attributes.

-### Performance

-Presently, this module is implemented more as an experiment.
-Objects with `is init-arg` attributes will take an unnecessary performance penalty each time the object is creadted until I've done some optimization.

 ### Is this even a good idea?

 It depends.
 If you are using the no-argument form of `init-arg` with `$!`